Club Rules

 (e) The Points Trophies shall be awarded at the first suitable Club Show after 31st May in each year, the points to be awarded for wins in breed classes at Championship Shows held between 1st June and 31st May inclusive.
 The Points Trophy Steward will notify the Trophy Steward of the awards by 15th June.
 The allocation of points shall be decided by the Committee from time to time.

-12. Election of Judges for Club Shows
+- Election of Judges for Club Shows

-Judges for the Club’s Championship, Open and Limited Shows shall be elected by postal ballot of the members of the Club, the results of which shall be made known at the Annual General Meeting.
+Judges for the Club’s Championship, Open and Limited Shows shall be elected by digital and / or postal ballot of the members of the Club, the results of which shall be made known at the Annual General Meeting.
 The ballot for judges for the Championship and Open Shows shall include only those persons who have been nominated by members of the Club.
 If more than ten nominations are received and accepted by the nominees for either or both of the Championship or Open Show, the five judges receiving the largest number of votes will go forward to a second ballot.
 Nominations shall be made in writing to the Honorary Secretary in such manner and at such time as the Committee may from time to time prescribe.

-13. Alterations of Rules
+- Alterations of Rules

 New Rules or amendments to existing Rules introduced specifically to meet Kennel Club requirements shall be adopted immediately and be included in the Club Rules with effect from the Club’s AGM.

-14. Final Authority
+- Final Authority

-15. Dissolution
+- Dissolution

 (a) The Club shall be dissolved if a Special Resolution to that effect is passed at an Extraordinary General Meeting called on the unanimous recommendation of the Committee or on the requisition of not less than one-third of the members of the Club with registered addresses in the United Kingdom and of which not less than 14 days notice shall have been given to all members of the date and purpose of such Meeting.